heutelbeck/sapl-policy-engine/sapl-documentation/6_8_Tornado.md

 pip install sapl-tornado
 ```

-This also installs `sapl-base`, which provides the PDP client, constraint engine, and content filtering.
+This also installs `sapl-base`, which provides the PDP client, the `EnforcementPlanner`, and content filtering.
 The library requires Python 3.12 or later and Tornado 6.0+.

 A complete working demo with constraint handlers, content filtering, and streaming enforcement is available at [sapl-python-demos/tornado_demo](https://github.com/heutelbeck/sapl-python-demos/tree/main/tornado_demo).